Share This Page

 “The cells we make from stem cells really behave like natural ones,” added Daniel Paull, Ph.D., NYSCF vice president for automation systems & stem cell biology, in the panel discussion that followed.
 “Neurons are generated in the same order and spatial location they would in a normal embryo; they have the ability to organize themselves.
 They fire.
 With probes, we can see how hundreds of cells are talking to each other, and we’re trying to understand just what their networks are.”

-In mini-brains derived from people with neurodegenerative diseases, researchers are starting to see hallmark pathology like the amyloid plaques and tau tangles of Alzheimer’s, what Paull called “a disease in a dish.”
+In organoids derived from people with neurodegenerative diseases, researchers are starting to see hallmark pathology like the amyloid plaques and tau tangles of Alzheimer’s, what Paull called “a disease in a dish.”

 One thing that distinguishes research in NYCSF’s sparkling new labs (they moved into their building in February) is scale, said Scott Noggle, Ph.D., senior vice president for research.
 Work once done by researchers painstakingly manipulating material with pipettes is now performed with robotic technology, vastly increasing the number of cell lines in progress.
 In a quick tour of the facility, NYSCF Chief of Staff David McKeon pointed to ranks of automated devices, each dedicated to one stage of the process.
 “It’s a kind of assembly line,” he said.